NCC-CNC/natdata-to-aoi/README.md

 ### Overview
 The `natdata_to_aoi.R` script extracts national data (1km cell size) to an area of interest (aoi).

+**Note:**
+data needed to run this script is not packaged in this repo.

 ### Inputs:
 1. an output folder path
 2. an aoi raster